 Of course, there’s always the option of having one parent stay home.
 In this scenario, Holly and Brendan have the advantage, since “they’re at a higher pay level, so if they drop down to one income, it’s [still] a good income,” Kennedy says.

-Many successful women (yes, it's still mostly women who off-ramp to raise kids) like Holly have a hard time re-entering the workforce.
+Many successful women (yes, it's still mostly women who leave work to raise kids) have a hard time re-entering the workforce.

-The New York Times, for example, reported that only 40% of high-achieving professional women who off-ramped for a time were able to find a good full-time job in their desired industry once they returned to the workforce.
+The New York Times reported that only 40% of high-achieving professional women who quit work for a time were able to find a good full-time job in their desired industry once they returned to the workforce.

 So Who Has the Advantage?
 It’s a draw.
-Yes, child care is a huge expense that Holly and Brendan may have more breathing room to cover — but factoring in family help and career opportunity costs could tilt the odds toward Emma and Tyler.
+Yes, child care is a huge expense that Holly and Brendan may be better able to cover — but factoring in family help and career opportunity costs could tilt the odds toward Emma and Tyler.

-Plus, you shouldn’t count out the younger generation’s scrappiness when it comes to making room in a budget, says Michele Clark, CFP®, owner of Clark Hourly Financial Planning in Chesterfield, Missouri.
+Plus, you shouldn’t count out the younger generation’s scrappiness when it comes to budgeting, says Michele Clark, CFP®, owner of Clark Hourly Financial Planning in Chesterfield, Missouri.

 Holly and Brendan, meanwhile, are in a demographic that can be susceptible to lifestyle inflation because people their age are used to a comfortable life, and it may only get worse once toddler classes and day camps come into play.